DataBiosphere/jade-data-repo/docs/jade-getting-started.md

 * Run `./gradlew :testConnected --tests '*testCSVIngestUpdates'` to run a specific connected test

 ** Run or Debug test in Intellij **
-* Run `./render-configs.sh` to pull secrets from vault and enter `y` to print environment variables
+* Run `./render-configs.sh -p` to pull secrets from vault and print environment variables
 * Set the environments printed out from the render configs script.
 You can do this either in your bash profile (you may need to then restart intellij) or in the intellij run configuration for the selected test.
 * Select test in intellij UI, select 'testConnected' and run or debug it